A list of search results

 The Tallinn Circuit Court has rejected an appeal filed by opponents of an up to 1.1GW offshore wind farm planned to be installed in Estonian Baltic Sea waters, thus upholding the decision from a first tier court made earlier this year, according to the Baltic News Service.

+Offshore WIND 2 - 2019 OUT NOW!
 Offshore WIND magazine founded in 2010, was the very first, and remains to this day, independent international magazine exclusively dedicated to the global offshore wind industry.
-Published four times a year, the magazine successfully provides readers with an in-depth look at the development of and developments in the offshore wind industry.
-Topics range from country specific […]
+Published four times a year, the magazine successfully provides readers with an in-depth look at the development of and developments in the offshore […]

 Offshore WIND is starting the new year energetically with an aim to cover new topics, bring more relevant news to our readers, further improve all of its products, and thus move forward together with the ever-growing industry.